-Design according to Part 4 or accepted good engineering practice, such as that described in CWC 2014, "Engineering Guide for Wood Frame Construction," requires engineering expertise.
+Wood Frame Construction," requires engineering expertise.
 The CWC Guide contains alternative solutions and provides information on the applicability of the Part 9 prescriptive structural requirements to further assist designers and building officials to identify the appropriate design approach.
 The need for professional involvement in the structural design of a building, whether to Part 4 or Part 9 requirements or accepted good practice, is defined by provincial and territorial legislation.

 A-9.4.2.1.(1) Soft Conversion from Imperial Units.
-The conversion table at the end of the Code provides factors for the conversion of millimeters to inches.
-However, not all metric measurements stated in the Code are exact conversions.
+The conversion table at the end of the By-law provides factors for the conversion of millimeters to inches.
+However, not all metric measurements stated in the By-law are exact conversions.
 For example, while the dimensions given for wood framing members are the exact dimensions of the milled product - i.e., what is commonly referred to as a " 2×4 " is actually 1.5 in. \times 3.5 in., which, in mm, is 38×89 - the metric dimensions given for spacing between framing elements are actually soft conversions: